kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/historical_notes_on_neuron_model_prototypes.md

 ### Two Classes and Not Linearly Separable
 If the basic requirement of linear separability in the training data is not satisfied, as is usually the case in practice, the perceptron algorithm does not converge.
-In this case, a variant of the perceptron algorithm called the **pocket algorithm** ensures convergence to an optimal solution with probability one.
+In this case, a variant of the perceptron algorithm called the <font face="Lora">pocket algorithm</font> ensures convergence to an optimal solution with probability one.
 The pocket algorithm consists of the following two steps:

 > Initialize the weight vector $\mathbf{w}$ randomly.
 Define a stored (in the pocket!) vector $\mathbf{w}_s$.
 >